 - Your condition must significantly limit your ability to do basic work such as lifting, standing, and walking, among others.
 It must also last for at least 12 months.

-- Your condition must be in the SSA’s list of disabling conditions
+- Your condition must be on the SSA’s list of disabling conditions

 The SSA also considers disability for special situations.
-This includes those who are blind or has low vision, widow/er, disabled children, and wounded warriors and veterans.
+This includes those who are blind or have low vision, widow/er, disabled children, and wounded warriors and veterans.

 Why You Need an Experienced Lawyer